kriswallsmith/Buzz/README.md

 </div>

-Buzz is a lightweight PHP 7.1 library for issuing HTTP requests.
+Buzz is a lightweight (<1700 lines of code) PHP 7.1 library for issuing HTTP requests.

 ## Installation